STOIE/recipes/recipes/pizza_sauce/README.md

 ### Method

-1. Break tomatoes and shred them up and best and you can in a mixing bowl by hand (do not blend).
+1. Break up the tomatoes shredding them as best and you can in a mixing bowl by hand (do not blend).
 1. Mix the salt into the tomatoes.
 1. Tear apart basil leaves, add them to the sauce and mix together.
 1. Add a drizzle of olive oil to the sauce and mix it in.